Residential aged care in Queensland can be searched for online with our comprehensive aged care directory.

-Once you find an aged care facility or nursing home that you are interested, and if the nursing home is Government funded, then you will need anÂ Aged Care Assessment Service (ACAS/ACAT) to determine their level of care.
+Once you find an aged care home that you are interested in, and if the home is Government funded, you will need an Aged Care Assessment by an Aged Care Assessment Team (ACAT) to determine the type of care required.

-What is a high level care and low level care home?
+What is a residential aged care home?

-Finding a Place to call Home
+Finding a place to call home

 It is important to decide upon the areas you feel would be suitable and then try to visit as many homes as possible within those areas.
-The home as well as the neighbourhood and other near-by amenities (i.e. shopping strips, public transport, post office et cetera) as well as the culture of the home will need to be considered before moving in.
+The home, as well as the neighbourhood and other near-by amenities (i.e. shopping strips, public transport, post office et cetera) and the culture of the home will need to be considered before moving in.

 What type of care is provided?

-The type of services provided at residential aged care will vary depending on the type of care (low or high level) and if the home is anÂ extra service home.
-If the resident is in low level care then generally accommodation and personal care is provided.
+The type of services provided at residential aged care will vary depending on the type of care required and whether the home is an Extra Services home.
+Generally accommodation and personal care is provided to each resident.
 Personal care refers to help with things such as occasional nursing or dressing and showering.

-There are some services whichÂ must be provided at no additional costs including:
+There are some services which must be provided at no additional costs including: